 I want to discuss my Council Tax account

 We are able to advise on general enquiries via Live Chat and our most frequently asked questions are listed below.
 If you need to discuss your bill with an advisor, contact us.

 Please note this is a very busy time of year so you may not get an instant response.

 Why am I being charged water and sewerage when I am not connected?

 Your Council Tax bill will show two charges.
 The first is a full charge for the year for the Council Tax band that your property falls into and will include the water and sewerage charges for that band.
 We have to include this on the bill as it is a requirement of the legislation.

-The second charge is the charge specific to you which should differ from the first if you do not pay for water or sewerage.
-Check further down your bill to make sure no water and sewerage charges are showing.
-If they are and you think you may be being charged incorrectly please contact us.
+The second charge is the charge specific to you, which should differ from the first section if you do not pay for water or sewerage.
+Check further down your bill to make sure that no water and sewerage charges are showing.
+If they are and you think you may be being charged incorrectly, contact us.

 I receive Council Tax Reduction, will the notification be included with my bill?